Teriparatide: Biosimilars

 Recombinant teriparatide is sold by Eli Lilly and Company under the brand names Forteo and Forsteo.
 In June 2020, Alvogen, Inc, Pfenex Inc.'s commercialization partner, launched teriparatide injection (Bonsity) in the United States.
 Teriparatide injection was developed by Pfenex Inc and approved by the US Food and Drug Administration (FDA) in October 2019.
 Teriparatide injection is pharmaceutically equivalent to Forteo (that is, has the same active ingredient in the same strength, dosage form and route of administration) and has been shown to have comparable bioavailability.
 These characteristics allowed the product to be approved under a 505(b)(2) NDA for which Forteo was the reference drug.
 It may provide a lower-cost teriparatide option for increasing bone density in patients at high risk for fracture, and is FDA-approved for the same indications as Forteo, which means it can be used for the same patients as Forteo, including new patients and those currently responding to treatment.

 Teriparatide was approved for medical use in the European Union in June 2003.
 A synthetic teriparatide from Teva Generics has been authorized for marketing in the European Union.
 Biosimilar product from Gedeon Richter plc has been authorized in the European Union.
 In October 2019, the US FDA approved a recombinant teriparatide product.

-In June 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the approval of the biosimilar products Qutavina and Livogiva.ref name="Livogiva EPAR" /> Qutavina and Livogiva were approved for medical use in the European Union in August 2020.
+In June 2020, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the approval of the biosimilar products Qutavina and Livogiva.
+Qutavina and Livogiva were approved for medical use in the European Union in August 2020.

 Osnuvo was approved for medical use in Canada in January 2020.

 Sondelbay was approved for medical use in the European Union in March 2022.

 On 10 November 2022, the Committee for Medicinal Products for Human Use (CHMP) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Kauliv, intended for the treatment of osteoporosis.
 The applicant for this medicinal product is Strides Pharma Cyprus.
 Kauliv was approved for medical use in the European Union in February 2023.